WheteThunger/MonumentAddons/README.md

 Since underwater labs are procedurally generated, this plugin does not spawn entities relative to the monuments themselves.
 Instead, entities are spawned relative to specific modules.
 For example, if you spawn an entity in a moonpool module, the entity will also be spawned at all moonpool modules in the same lab and other labs.

 Note that some modules have multiple possible vanilla configurations, so multiple instances of the same module might have slightly different placement of vanilla objects.
-This plugin does not currently differentiate between these module-specific configurations, so after spawning something into a lab module, be sure to inspect other instances of that module to make sure the entity placement makes sense for all of them.
+That happens because Rust spawns semi-random dwelling entities in them, which you can learn about them with the `mashowvanilla` command.
+You can use that command to get an idea of where dwellings spawn, in order to avoid placing your addons at those locations.
+After spawning something into a lab module, it's also recommended to inspect other instances of that module to make sure the entity placement isn't overlapping a dwelling entity.

 ## Example profiles